2005-2017 Program Results

-In 2018 our Water Quality Monitoring Campaign included 15 sites which have been monitored monthly for ten years or more, and an additional site at the point where Route 56 crosses the river, for the fifth year.
-We use the TROLL 9500 water quality monitoring device provided by The Last Green Valley, and because of difficulty with that device, a TROLL belonging to the town of Charlton.
-Data we collect includes dissolved oxygen, pH, temperature, turbidity, and conductivity.
+In 2019 our Water Quality Monitoring Campaign included 16 sites which have been monitored for at least six years.
+We sampled five times between late June and mid September.
+We use the MANTA water quality monitoring device provided by The Last Green Valley.
+Data we collect includes dissolved oxygen, pH, temperature, turbidity, conductivity, and chloride concentrations.
 Our program is conducted in accordance with a Quality Assurance Program Plan developed by the Last Green Valley for all the users of their equipment.
-We also collected a limited amount of e. coli data and for the first time, some data on chlorides.
-Monitoring was conducted from April through October, with gaps at some sites due to equipment malfunctions.

 In general, parameters are consistent with results of previous years, contributing to the strength of our baseline understanding of the river and its tributaries.

-Thanks to The Last Green Valley and the town of Charlton for the use of their equipment and calibration materials, without which we could not afford this program.
-And thanks especially to our volunteers, who now number more than 70 over the years, for their dedication and their willingness to brave the elements and the insects to achieve such high quality results.
+Thanks to The Last Green Valley for the use of their equipment and calibration materials, and especially to our volunteers, who now number more than 70 over the years, for their dedication and their willingness to brave the elements and the insects to achieve such high quality results.